-The winning participants of 2010, were chosen from a total of 78 entries to the Papa Tupu competition.
+The winning participants of 2010, were chosen from a total of seventy-eight entries to Te Papa Tupu competition.
 They were:

 We have now entered into Phase 3 of the 2010 Te Papa Tupu programme: Writer Events.

-Each participant that successfully completed Phase 2 by submitting a completed manuscript was given the opportunity to attend 1 national and 1 international writer festival.
+Each participant that successfully finished Phase 2 by submitting a completed manuscript was given the opportunity to attend one national and one international writers’ festival.

 From Daisy Coles: